 The Fund is subject to the risks of changes in interest rates.
 A decline in interest rates could reduce the amount of current income the Fund is able to achieve from interest on fixed-income securities, investments in bank loans and participations, convertible debt and the proceeds of short sales.
 An increase in interest rates could reduce the value of any fixed income securities, and convertible securities owned by the Fund.
 To the extent that the cash flow from a fixed income security is known in advance, the present value (i.e., discounted value) of that cash flow decreases as interest rates increase; to the extent that the cash flow is contingent, the dollar value of the payment may be linked to then prevailing interest rates.
 Moreover, the value of many fixed income securities depends on the shape of the yield curve, not just on a single interest rate.
-Thus, for example, a callable cash flow, the coupons of which depend on a short rate such as the three-month London Interbank Offered Rate ("LIBOR") or Secured Overnight Financial Rate Data ("SOFR"), may shorten (i.e., be called away) if the long rate decreases.
+Thus, for example, a callable cash flow, the coupons of which depend on a short rate such as the Secured Overnight Financial Rate Data ("SOFR"), may shorten (i.e., be called away) if the long rate decreases.
 In this way, such securities are exposed to the difference between long rates and short rates.
 The Fund may also invest in floating rate securities.
 The value of these investments is closely tied to the absolute levels of such rates, or the market's perception of anticipated changes in those rates.
 This introduces additional risk factors related to the movements in specific interest rates that may be difficult or impossible to hedge, and that also interact in a complex fashion with prepayment risks.
-Although government financial regulators, such as the U.S. Federal Reserve, have taken steps to maintain historically low interest rates, they may raise rates at any time.